 Definition

 Snowflake is a pluggable transport that tunnels blocked but lawful traffic through short-lived volunteer proxies running inside ordinary web browsers, using WebRTC so the connection resembles an everyday peer-to-peer video or voice call.
-Because countless volunteers spin proxies up and down constantly, there is no stable list of addresses for a censor to enumerate and block.
+Its name captures the design: each volunteer proxy is a snowflake — small, unique, and ephemeral.
+Because countless volunteers spin proxies up and down constantly, there is no stable list of addresses for a censor to enumerate and block, which is exactly the weakness that kills static proxy systems.

 Three moving parts